OpenFn/language-godata/README.md

 ## Get a specific contact

 This function can be used to get one specific contact for an outbreak.
 A filtering mechanism can specify a criteria to match.
+Mutliple contacts could be returned if matched by the filter.

 ```js
 getContact('343d-dc3e', { where: { firstName: 'Luca' } }, {}, state => {